solita/solita.github.com/_posts/2022-01-20-code-reviews.md

 My suggestion is to review the code before it is 100% ready and receive feedback earlier.
 Ie. "shift-left" code review a bit in an agile board.

-For example, with GitHub you can create [draft pull requests](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+For example, with GitHub, you can create [draft pull requests](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 "Draft" is a good sign for a reviewer not to look at tiny details but to look for a big picture.
 And when you publish the code review (ie. remove "draft" from it), it requires also less time to review because the reviewer has already reviewed most of it.

 # Tips for authors